 - Sphynx (a cat breed that acts like a dog in certain ways)

 - Devon Rex

 - Colorpoint Shorthair

-From a hairless cat to one with an abundant amount of fur, you can pick the hypoallergenic cat you like best to add to your family.
+From a hairless cat to one with an abundant amount of fur, you can pick the hypoallergenic cat you like best to add to your family, check out Balinese vs. Siamese cats.
 And if you’re wondering where to buy hypoallergenic cats or where to adopt hypoallergenic cats, you’ll find these frisky felines in the same places you would any other cats.